rfebbo/guru/README.md

         skillbridge path

-1. type the load command shown from last step into Virtuoso CIW command window
+1. type the load command shown from the output of the last step into Virtuoso CIW command window

-1. launch skillbridge where netid is your netid, python_path is the result of the shell command 'which python':
+1. Again in the Virtuoso CIW command window, launch skillbridge where netid is your netid, python_path is the result of the shell command 'which python':

         pyStartServer ?id "netid_0" ?python "LD_LIBRARY_PATH= {python_path}

-1. copy cdf callback script to virtuoso directory
+1. In regular terminal, copy cdf callback script to virtuoso directory

         cp ./launch_scripts/CCSinvokeCdfCallbacks.il <virtuoso_directory>

-1. load cdf callback script:
+1. Back in Virtuoso CIW command window, load cdf callback script:

         load("./CCSinvokeCdfCallbacks.il")